Emergency Dental Care in Waxahachie, TX

 - Chipped, cracked, or broken tooth

-If you experience a dental emergency, or you’re unsure if it’s an emergency, take a deep breath and contact our office by calling (972) 885-3335.
-It’s important to avoid fixing the problem on your own, as this often causes more issues.
+If you experience a dental emergency, or you’re unsure if it’s an emergency, contact our office by calling (972) 885-3335.
+It’s important to avoid fixing the problem on your own as it can cause more issues.
 Dental issues typically don’t go away on their own, so it’s best to respond promptly to avoid further complications.

 How can I prevent dental emergencies?

-Sometimes emergencies can be prevented if precautions are followed.
-For example, wearing mouthguards and protective equipment when participating in sports activities can help prevent damaging your teeth and gums.
+Sometimes, emergencies can be prevented if the proper precautions are followed.
+For example, wearing mouthguards and protective equipment when participating in physical activities can help prevent damage to your teeth and gums.

-Following a good oral hygiene routine, in addition to scheduling biannual checkups and cleanings, will ensure your oral health stays on track.
+Following a good oral hygiene routine, in addition to scheduling biannual checkups and cleanings, will help ensure your oral health stays on track.
 Seeing Dr. Clinton and our team for regular checkups will help us catch any issues before they become serious.

 Are follow-up appointments considered a dental emergency?

 Follow-up appointments are typically scheduled to examine how your mouth is responding to a particular surgery or procedure.
-In some cases, you may need to see our dentist for a follow-up appointment if sutures need to be removed.
+In some cases, you may need to see Dr. Clinton for a follow-up appointment if sutures need to be removed.

 Your dentist will also want to assess swelling and ensure your mouth is free of infection.
-If you’re unsure if your follow-up appointment is in need of immediate attention, give our office a call and we’ll get to the bottom of it.
+If you’re unsure if your follow-up appointment requires immediate attention, give our office a call at (972) 885-3335.

 Can my dental insurance cover dental emergencies?